 You may want to create different User Groups based on what your staff will be doing with the system.

 To add new User Groups, navigate to: Settings cog > User Groups.

-Click Create User Group to create custom user groups with specific permissions that you define.
+Click New User Group to create custom user groups with specific permissions that you define.